fenago/nlp-pytorch/lab_guides/Lab_3.md

 ![](./images/37.PNG)

-We could then draw words randomly from this distribution in order to generate new sentences:

-*Name is Name my my*

-But as we can see, this sentence doesn\'t make any sense, illustrating the problems of using a unigram model.
-Because the probability of each word occurring is independent of all the other words in the sentence, there is no consideration given to the order or context of the words appearing.
-This is where n-gram models are useful.

 We will now consider using a **bigram** language model.
 This calculation takes the probability of a word occurring, given